 Most website hosting companies offer a free version of an SSL certificate, and you should at least have that installed on your website.

-In addition to the words, consider adding a video or images to break up the content and engage the user in another way.
-Videos can also help decrease bounce rate!
+Best practice is to have at least 300 words per page on your website and of course, the more in-depth you go on your topic the better.
+In addition to written content, consider adding video or textual images to break up the content and engage the user in an interactive way.
+Bonus: Videos can also help decrease bounce rate!

-Don’t forget to set these up as goals in your Google Analytics so you can better understand how and when users are converting!
-You can use your Google Analytics data or invest in heat mapping and user tracking tools to get a better understanding of how users are interacting with your website and why (or why not) they’re converting.
+Don’t forget to set your CTA actions up as goals in your Google Analytics so you can better understand how and when users are converting.
+You can use your Google Analytics data or invest in heat mapping and user tracking tools to get a better understanding of how users are interacting with your website and why (or why not) they are converting.

-Make sure you have an H1 and metadata on all of your pages and posts.
+Make sure you have a single H1 and SEO important metadata on all of your pages and posts.
 You can use Screaming Frog (free download) to crawl your website and tell you which pages are missing these items.
 We use Yoast to add in metadata because we want to include our focus keywords in our page titles and descriptions.

 It’s important to pick a focus keyword for each page of your website, and then embed that keyword in the H1, metadata and throughout the content in a natural way.